Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Quantum Mechanics and Simple Modules

-Consequently, we expect this boundary condition to correspond to a simple module of Nakajima and Kodera's \cite{Kodera:2016faj} Coulomb branch algebra $\mathcal{A}_{N,p}^C$ for ADHM with $p \ge 1$ flavours.
+Consequently, we expect this boundary condition to correspond to a simple module of Nakajima and Kodera's \cite{Kodera:2016faj} Coulomb branch algebra $\mathcal{A}_{N,p}^C$ for the ADHM quiver with $p \ge 1$ flavours.
 It would be interesting to study such modules abstractly.

 We further support this claim by analogy with the $T[SU(N)]$ theory.
 In this example the Higgs branch is the cotangent bundle to a complete flag variety $\mathcal{M}_H = T^*F_N$.
-The holomorphic block integral for this Neumann boundary condition with quantised FI parameters coincides with the contour integral form for a Schur polynomial $s_\lambda$ in the $G_H$ fugacities, i.e. realises a simple module for the chiral ring.
-Furthermore, the $T[SU(N)]$ analogy to the geometric construction in the following subsection is simply the Borel-Weil-Bott theorem where simple modules of $\mathfrak{sl}_N$ are realised as sections of holomorphic line bundles over the flag $F_N$---this is the analogous Lagrangian in the $T[SU(N)]$ case to the Hanany-Tong Lagrangian.\footnote{We note a curious difference with in this analogy in that the Hanany-Tong moduli space is a non-compact Lagrangian and is not the core of the Jordan quiver.
+The holomorphic block integral for this Neumann boundary condition with an appropriate Wilson line insertion coincides with the contour integral form of a Schur polynomial $s_\lambda$ in the $G_H$ fugacities, i.e. realises a simple module for the chiral ring.
+Furthermore, the $T[SU(N)]$ analogy to the geometric construction in the following subsection is simply the Borel-Weil-Bott theorem where simple modules of $\mathfrak{sl}_N$ are realised as sections of holomorphic line bundles over the flag $F_N$---this is the analogous Lagrangian in the $T[SU(N)]$ case to the Hanany-Tong Lagrangian that we discuss in more detail below.\footnote{We note a curious difference with in this analogy in that the Hanany-Tong moduli space is a non-compact Lagrangian and is not the core of the Jordan quiver.
 Indeed, it only contains a subset of the fixed points corresponding to column Young diagrams.
-In the $T[SU(N)]$ there is one Lagrangian, the core, that gives rise to a finite dimensional simple module.
-It is unclear if the Hanany-Tong Lagrangian is the only Lagrangian in $\mathcal{M}_{N,p}$ that gives rise to simple modules.} Thus we propose that this section can be viewed as a Borel-Weil-Bott analogue for the ADHM chiral algebra acting on the cohomology of the Hanany-Tong Lagrangian.
+In the $T[SU(N)]$ Higgs branch there is one Lagrangian, the compact core, that gives rise to a finite dimensional simple module.
+It is unclear if the Hanany-Tong Lagrangian is the only Lagrangian in $\mathcal{M}_{N,p}$ that gives rise to simple modules.} Thus we propose that this section of the paper can be viewed as describing a Borel-Weil-Bott analogue for the ADHM chiral algebra acting on the cohomology of line bundles over the Hanany-Tong Lagrangian.
 Further details of the $T[SU(N)]$ example are discussed in appendix \ref{appendix:tsunexamples}.